mohdfaaiz1307/PRODIGY_ML_TASKS/README.md

-Machine Learning Internship Projects - Prodigy Infotech Overview
+Machine Learning Internship Projects - Prodigy Infotech<br>
+Overview<br>
 This repository contains the machine learning projects I developed during my internship at Prodigy Infotech.
 The internship was aimed at enhancing practical understanding of machine learning and deep learning concepts through real-world tasks.
 Each project highlights the application of various algorithms and models to solve specific problems.
 Below are the details of the tasks and their implementations.

-Projects
+Projects<br>
-1. House Price Prediction using Linear Regression
+1. House Price Prediction using Linear Regression<br>
-Objective: Predict house prices based on features like square footage, number of bedrooms, and number of bathrooms.
+Objective: Predict house prices based on features like square footage, number of bedrooms, and number of bathrooms.<br>
-Techniques: Linear regression, feature scaling, data visualization.
+Techniques: Linear regression, feature scaling, data visualization.<br>
-Dataset: House price dataset (synthetic or sourced from a real estate dataset).
+Dataset: House price dataset (synthetic or sourced from a real estate dataset).<br>
-Key Steps:
+Key Steps:<br>
-Data preprocessing and exploration.
+Data preprocessing and exploration.<br>
-Implementing linear regression.
+Implementing linear regression.<br>
-Evaluating model performance with RMSE and R² scores.
+Evaluating model performance with RMSE and R² scores.<br>

 2. Customer Segmentation using K-Means Clustering
 Objective: Segment retail store customers based on their purchase history to identify customer groups for targeted marketing.